 Students in Civil and Construction Engineering and Mechanical, Industrial and Manufacturing Engineering programs will need to run Windows-only software with heavier 3D graphics needs.
 We highly recommend that students purchase a native Windows laptop if entering these programs.

-If you choose to purchase an Apple laptop, you will need to run Windows software via virtualization software, or else, rely entirely on the College of Engineering's Citrix Virtual App or Virtual Desktop (home internet speeds can affect Citrix performance).
+If you choose to purchase an Apple laptop, you will need to run Windows software via virtualization software (M-series based Macs may have difficulty with Windows virtual machines), or rely entirely on the College of Engineering's Citrix Virtual App or Virtual Desktop (home internet speeds can affect Citrix performance).

 The college computer labs are another option, but are limited in their capacity.